Badiucao: Identity theft

 On 13 June 2024, the community of Chinese dissidents in Melbourne, Australia, held an event that Badiucao was supposed to attend and whose attendees included the journalist and reporter Cheng Lei, who had been released after spending three years in prison on false charges in October 2023.

 An unidentified man with a similar physical build to Badiucao showed up at the event pretending to be him, which he achieved by wearing a mask almost all night, since when Badiucao maintained his anonymity, he used to show up at events wearing a mask.

 The impostor then managed to engage in conversations with other Chinese dissidents, especially Cheng Lei.

 Although the impostor could not be identified or corroborated as a Chinese agent, the fact that he knew that Badiucao was unable to attend the event, lead to speculations that he probably had been following Badiucao.

+Criticism against other Chinese Dissidents

+Badiucao criticized Wang Dan and other Chinese dissidents for supporting Trump, saying, "These guys believe the end justifies the means.
+They believe that if Trump launches a war against the CCP, then he is the right choice for them."
+He added, "This mentality aligns with the 'America First' ideology.
+In this situation, as long as your goal is achieved, it doesn't matter if others suffer, and their goal is to overthrow the CCP."